alecdotninja/paranoid/README.md

 ## Usage

+Paranoid only does  one thing, so there's only one command to learn.

 `paranoid` requires at least three arguments.
 The hostname of the new container, the path of the new rootfs, and the path to the init process **relative to the new rootfs**.
 Any additional arguments will be passed on to PID 1.

 ![demo](demo.gif)